miguelgargallo/tauri-astro-app/README.md

 tauri-astro
 astro-tauri

-For security reasons, the npm packages are published yet, and you can use them locally, just clone this repo and run `npm install` in the root folder, then `pnpm run build` and `cargo tauri dev` to start the app.
+For security reasons, the npm packages are published yet, and you can use them locally, just clone this repo and run `pnpm install`, in the root folder, then `pnpm run build` and then `cargo tauri dev` to start the app.

 ## Recommended IDE Setup